 Field experiment was conducted for two consecutive years i.e., 2019-20 and 2020-21 at Balindi Research Farm, Bidhan Chandra Krishi Viswavidyalaya, Nadia, West Bengal.
 The research station was located at 22°57’ N 88°32’ E, with an altitude of 9.75 m above the mean sea level.
 Topographic situation of the experimental site comes under the well-drained gangetic new alluvial soil (order: Inceptisol) of West Bengal having clay type of soil.
-Topsoil texture was granular with an organic carbon content of 0.91%, pH level of 7.57, 227.8 kg of available nitrogen, 35.4 kg of available P2O5 (phosphorus), and an impressive 340.26 kg of available K2O (potassium) per hectare (kg ha-1).
+Topsoil texture was granular with an organic carbon content of 0.91%, pH level of 7.57, available nitrogen 227.8 kg ha-1,, available P2O5 35.4 kg ha-1 (phosphorus) and an impressive 340.26 kg of available K2O (potassium) per hectare (kg ha-1).

 This study adopted sustainable land management practices aligning with conservation agriculture principles, within the inter-rows of an arecanut plantation.
 Stubbles of previous crop (carrot) from the inter-row spaces, weeds etc. were removed, land was cleared off for mint crop and plots were prepared without tillage.
 This choice was made to reduce soil disturbance and enhance soil health and structure, consistent with the principles of conservation agriculture.
 Plots of 6 m x 2 m were laid out in Randomized Block design with four treatments replicated five times.
 The treatment details are T1: 100:60:60 NPK kg ha-1, T2: 75:45:45 NPK kg ha-1 T3: 50:30:30 NPK kg ha-1, T4: Control.

 Good quality planting material (stolons) was procured from CIMAP, Lucknow.
-Stolons were cut into smaller pieces and spread on raised bed incorporated with vermicompost and covered with straw for proper rooting.
+Stolons were cut into smaller pieces and spread on raised bed followed by these were incorporated with vermicompost and covered with straw for proper rooting.
 The sprouted stolons after attaining a height 7-10 cm were ready for transplanting in the main field.
 Cuttings were ready for transplanting in the main field in 20 days.
 They are planted at 50 cm between the row and 20 cm from plant to plant.
 In accordance with the experimental design, different nutrient levels were applied to the plots to assess their impact on carrot growth.
 These treatments were carefully administered to understand their influence on crop development and yield.
 Half the quantity of nitrogen, full amount of phosphorus and potassium was applied as basal.
-Remaining Nitrogen was applied in two equal split doses i.e., 30 and 45 days after the first application.
+Remaining nitrogen was applied in two equal split doses i.e., 30 and 45 days after the first application.
 All the recommended cultural practices of irrigation, weeding, fertilizer mixing, etc. were followed as per requirement during the growth period.
 Crop was harvested at 100 days after planting during bright sunny weather.
 It was done by cutting the herb by means of sickle keeping 2-3 cm above the ground.

 RESULTS AND DISCUSSION